 On the other hand, neighbourliness appears to be beneficial to the UK economy, already saving as much as £23.8 billion each year.
 This comes from reduced demands in health and social care, as well as the environment and increased productivity due to a happier workforce.

 Researchers also found that people make an average of 20 connections when participating in community projects.
-One in eight of these people will then continue to socialise with some of these connections outside of the project.
+Apparently, eight in ten of these people will stay in touch with some of these connections once the project has ended.

 The Eden Project’s largest initiative is the Big Lunch, an annual gathering designed to bring communities together, get to know each other, and spread fun.
 The Big Lunch happens every year across the country.